 Excess skin and sagging tissues around the eyes can cause a person to look tired, sad, or old.
 A patient can expect the eyes to look more alert and youthful once displaced fat is removed, excess skin is removed, and sagging muscles are tightened.

-Although eyelid lift surgery is often known as a cosmetic procedure, many people undergo the surgery for vision reasons.
+Although blepharoplasty is often known as a facial cosmetic surgery, many people undergo the surgery for vision reasons.
 When the upper eyelids have excess skin or hanging tissue that nearly touches the pupil, a person may find that their vision is obstructed.
 Eyelid lift surgery involves the removal of droopy eyelid skin and muscle tightening to correct obstructed vision.

 Prior to your procedure, you will meet with Dr. Pontell and he will evaluate your facial structure, goals, and concerns.
 He will examine the structures of your eyebrows and forehead to determine how to create the most aesthetically pleasing outcome.
 Once he has a complete understanding of your goals, Dr. Pontell will suggest the appropriate brow lift technique for your facial anatomy.